light-launcher/Light-Android-Launcher/README.md

 ### How to use
-<p>Main screen allows you to use 5 configurable apps, just long press on `EMPTY` item, and choose your favourite app.</p>
+<p>Main screen allows you to use 5 configurable apps.</p>
-<p>To go to the all-apps view, just swipe left.
+<p>To go to the all-apps view, just swipe from right to left.
 Long press on that view allows you to read info about app.</p>

 ### Free & Open Source
    No trackers, no ads, and no device permissions.
 There is only Open Source Code, available on GPLv2 license.

    Fork of https://github.com/Collinux/minimalist-launcher by Collunux.

 ### Android version
    Works with each Android version from 1.6 (Donut).